 - May 15, 2013: During the Showcase Showdown, a contestant gives a bit too much oomph in her spin and she falls down against the prop set, pushing the entire thing back a few inches.

 - June 4, 2013: The game Cover Up has the wrong numbers for the price of the car replaced by pictures of Drew's face, causing him to laugh uncontrollably at the fact that the producers took up his suggestion from several episodes earlier of not bothering showing the contestant the wrong numbers since it had no bearing on the game.
+It has since become a Running Gag with a different set on each playing (including punctuation symbols, elements from the periodic table, the word "car" in five different languages, notes from the theme song, etc)

 - December 23, 2013: The five grocery items for the Grocery Game are a bag of Funnyuns, Birds' Eye vegetables, microwavable cordon bleu chicken, a stick of Dove deodorant, and canned pear halves in syrup.
 It took Drew a moment to get it, but he found the reference hilarious: days 1 through 5 of the Twelve Days of Christmas.